 - If you want to use the equipment early in the morning or late at night while the rest of your household is asleep, you can.

 A garage is often the go-to room for converting to a personal gym.
 It is quite often a space in a house that is not used to its full potential, so what better way of using it than for a gym?
-However, it is important to be aware that garages can be prone to extreme changes in temperature, getting very cold in the winter and very hot in the summer, which could make working out very uncomfortable, as well as potentially causing damage to your equipment.
+However, it is important to be aware that garages can be prone to extreme changes in temperature, getting very cold in the winter and very hot in the summer, which could make working out very uncomfortable, as well as potentially cause damage to your equipment.
 Depending on where you live, you may need to install heating or air conditioning, and if the garage is damp, find ways of protecting your gym equipment from rusting.

 Is the flooring suitable?